loop-payments/prisma-lint/RULES.md

 ## enum-value-snake-case

-Checks that enum values are in snake_case.
+Checks that enum values are in the usual snake_case (optionally `SCREAMING_SNAKE_CASE` via configuration).

 This rule supports selectively ignoring enum values via the `prisma-lint-ignore-enum` comment, like so:

-    /// prisma-lint-ignore-enum enum-value-snake-case SCREAMING_SNAKE
+    /// prisma-lint-ignore-enum enum-value-snake-case NotIn_Snake_Case

-That will permit an enum value of `SCREAMING_SNAKE`.
+That will permit an enum value of `Not_In_Snake_Case`.
 Other values for the enum must still be in snake_case.
 A comma-separated list of values can be provided to ignore multiple enum values.